Koeman's abysmal Barcelona leave Messi to fight Ronaldo's Juventus all alone | Goal.com

 The one supposed saving grace for Koeman after Barca's worst start to a Spanish season in 32 years was their perfect record in the Champions League.

-However, Barca's group was desperately weak, with Dynamo Kyiv and Ferencvaros the quintessential whipping boys, and Juve in transition under rookie coach Pirlo.
+However, Barca's group was desperately weak, with Dynamo Kiev and Ferencvaros the quintessential whipping boys, and Juve in transition under rookie coach Pirlo.

 Just like Koeman is lucky he can't be sacked for somehow making a bad situation at Barcelona even worse.